fogfish/scud/README.md

   &scud.GatewayProps{}
 )

-// Cognito pool has to be pre-defined api.NewAuthorizerCognito("arn:aws:cognito-idp:...").
+// Cognito pool has to be pre-defined.
+// Supply list of allowed clients to control the access. api.NewAuthorizerCognito("arn:aws:cognito-idp:...", /* ... */).
   AddResource("/example", handler, "my/scope")
 ```